 Alcohol & Drug Prevention Practitioners - CPS

-Competency standards for substance abuse prevention practitioners are established by the International Certification & Reciprocity Consortium (link is external) (IC&RC).
-For practitioners interested in becoming a Certified Prevention Specialist (CPS) contact the New Hampshire Prevention Certification Board. (link is external)The Department of Health, Division of Alcohol and Drug Abuse Programs periodically offers the national Substance Abuse Prevention Skills Training (SAPST) as an introduction to the alcohol and drug prevention field.
+Competency standards for substance misuse prevention practitioners are established by the International Certification & Reciprocity Consortium (link is external) (IC&RC).
+For practitioners interested in becoming a Certified Prevention Specialist (CPS), contact the New Hampshire Prevention Certification Board. (link is external)The national Substance Abuse Prevention Skills Training (SAPST) is provided as an introduction to the alcohol and drug prevention field.
 See the Workforce Development page for more information.

-The Vermont Association for Mental Health & Addiction Recovery (VAMHAR) provides workforce development training, including Vermont Recovery Coach Training, which is a comprehensive, current, interactive training designed to equip participants with the basic tools, skills and resources vital to becoming an effective recovery coach.
+The Vermont Association for Mental Health & Addiction Recovery (VAMHAR) provides workforce development training, including Vermont Recovery Coach Training - a comprehensive, current, interactive training designed to equip participants with the basic tools, skills and resources vital to becoming an effective recovery coach.

 Prescribers of Controlled Substances

-The Division of Alcohol & Drug Abuse Programs is committed to supporting the development and maintenance of a qualified and competent workforce.
-For upcoming training opportunities and continuing education resources, visit ADAP's Workforce Development page.
+In our commitment to supporting the development and maintenance of a qualified and competent workforce, training opportunities and continuing education resources are listed on the Workforce Development page.

-The Substance Abuse Treatment Certification Rule provides certification and operational requirements for Vermont Department of Health Approved Providers and Preferred Providers.
+The Substance Abuse Treatment Certification Rule provides certification and operational requirements for Vermont Department of Health approved and preferred providers.